-Design and construction work is progressing on all four (4) components of the project.
-As an example, on the Canadian side of the Bridge, over the first quarter of the year work on various aspects of the tower was ongoing, including the tower legs.
-The catwalk, between the tower legs, as of the end of June 2021, was approximately at 40 metres/120 feet above the ground.
+Design and construction work is progressing on all four components of the project.
+As an example, on the Canadian side of the Bridge, over past nine months work on various aspects of the towers was ongoing, primarily the tower legs.